alex-mashin/FormatterII/README.md

 *FormatterII* is fully declarative.
 The only way to run arbitrary Lua code is to add a member function to the formatted table and invoke it from the template.

 ## Requirements
-- Lua 5.1, 5.2 or LuaJIT; slightly limited support (no pcre-flavoured regular expressions; but pcre2 is enabled) for Lua 5.3 and 5.4,
+- Lua 5.1, 5.2, 5.3, 5.4 or LuaJIT,
  - `coroutine` table ought to be available,
 - Lua [LPEG](http://www.inf.puc-rio.br/~roberto/lpeg/) library,
 - [lrexlib](https://github.com/rrthomas/lrexlib) (optional; needed for GNU, Oniguruma, POSIX, PCRE, PCRE2 and Tre regular expressions).
+Note that PCRE2 regular expressions are not available, *FormatterII* will attempt to use PCRE, and vice versa.

 ## Usage
 - `local formatter = require 'FormatterII'` — require library,